zama-ai/concrete/docs/tutorial/comparisons.md

 ### Notes

-- Signed comparisons are a bit more complex to explain, but they are supported!
+- Signed comparisons are more complex to explain, but they are supported!
-- Optimal chunk size is selected automatically to reduce the number of table lookups.
+- The optimal chunk size is selected automatically to reduce the number of table lookups.
 - Chunked comparisons result in at least 5 and at most 13 table lookups.
 - It is used if no other implementation can be used.
-- `==` and `!=` is using a different chunk comparison and reduction strategy with less table lookups.
+- `==` and `!=` are using a different chunk comparison and reduction strategy with less table lookups.

 ### Pros